Utkarsh2424/netflix_clone_webapp/README.md

 # Getting Started with Create React App

-npm i axios works as postman for requests from tmdb npm i react-youtube to add trailers from youtube to the poster you select npm i movie-trailer
+https://netflix-clone-8b369.web.app/ to play around and check out the final result npm i axios works as postman for requests from tmdb npm i react-youtube to add trailers from youtube to the poster you select npm i movie-trailer